bnCrrthrs/indesign-scripts/README.md

 Navigates to the previous page of the current document, and navigates all other open documents to the equivalent page where possible.

 ## select

+### filterSelectedTextFrames.js

+_My keyboard shortcut: ctrl + opt + cmd + t_

+Filters the current selection to include only text frames (ie deselects anything that is not a text frame).

 ### selectParaContents.js